SeatGeek Buyer Guarantee

-Sugar Bowl Details
+About Sugar Bowl Tickets

 The Sugar Bowl, like the Rose Bowl in Southern California and the Orange Bowl in Miami before it, was established to help drive tourism to the New Orleans area.
 After seeing how well it worked in Pasadena and Miami, Colonel James M. Thomson of the New Orleans Item and sports editor Fred Digby began calling for a game to be established in New Orleans.

 In the early years, there was an unofficial affiliation with the SEC, but in 1976 it became official.
 A second association was established in 2015 with the Big 12.
-However, while the game was part of the BCS system traditional affiliations were not as significant.
+However, while the game was part of the BCS system, traditional affiliations were not as significant.
 In the context of the College Football Playoff system, the Sugar Bowl will host one of the semifinal games every three years.

 There have been many memorable Sugar Bowl games over the years, and even a couple memorable games that never happened.
-In 1967, Army was shaping up to be selected for the 1968 Sugar Bowl.
-Had they gone, it would have been Army’s first bowl game.
-But, the Pentagon decided the game would put too many demands on the players’ time and that football was not essential to the Academy’s mission—to create future Army officers.
+In 1967, the Army was shaping up to be selected for the 1968 Sugar Bowl.
+Had they gone, it would have been the Army’s first bowl game.
+But, the Pentagon decided the game would put too many demands on the players’ time and that football was not essential to the Academy’s mission to create future Army officers.
 Ultimately, the Army team did not participate in the Sugar Bowl, but the game was still one for the ages.

 What is the Sugar Bowl?

-How much are Sugar Bowl tickets?
+How much are tickets at Sugar Bowl?

 Sugar Bowl ticket prices on the secondary market can vary depending on a number of factors.
-Typically, Sugar Bowl tickets can be found for as low as $66.00, with an average price of $96.00.
+Typically, Sugar Bowl tickets can be found for as low as $86.00, with an average price of $127.00.